glasnt/talks/2018_04_SyPy/slides.md

 We remember from earlier that there were sparkles, unicorns and hearts on our page, so we're getting the right data!

-The return value here is known as a queryset, a list of objects.
+The return value here is known as a queryset, an unordered objects.
 QuerySets can be enacted upon further, which we'll see later.

+**Query set is not a list**

 ---
 ## Show specific table contents <!-- .slide: class="center" -->